oicr-ibc/cssscl/README.rst

 Note:this will install all the python modules necessary for running the cssscl package in the 'cssscl-1.0/csssclvenv/' directory.

-  vi.
-If you are done working in the virtual environment for the moment, you can deactivate it:
+6. If you are done working in the virtual environment for the moment, you can deactivate it:

   .. code-block:: bash